qkleber/community-node/org_info/financial_plan.md

 At this point I believe an investment on infrastructure will return a greater participation as a block creating node, and I will launch a TRX-20 based token.

-The current proposal is to create a $TGNT token with 10,000,000 coins authorized.
+The current proposal is to create a TGNT token with 10,000,000 coins authorized.
 It will have a 1:1 ratio to the TRX coin.
 1,000,000 coins will be offered during the ICO.
 The remaining coins will be used to pay employees of the organization.

 There will be a need for several part-time employees who will also earn TRX and tokens.

-Every day the network will generate a little more than 2,750,000 TRX in payouts.
-That's about a billion TRX per year.
-The daily payout will be delegated to the 27 Super Representatives for vote based rewards.
-In other words, the Super Representatives will earn TRX daily, but in order to maintain elected power those Super Representatives must reward the TRX holders who voted for them.
-They say the other coins' SR's end up keeping about 1%-2% of the daily payout.

 At today's value of appx .04¢ per TRX, there will be approximately $110,000 in daily rewards up for stake, or $40 million per year.
 2% would be about $2200 a day, and split between the 27 Super Representatives, it comes to an average of $30,000 per year per SR. The recommended AWS cloud server config costs $40,000 per year.